odow/StochOptFormat/README.md

     The subproblem corresponding to the node as a MathOptFormat object.

-There are also two optional keys:
+There is also an optional key:

 - `validation_scenarios::List{Object}`